All regional History Day contests follow the rules as described by the State and National History Day organizers.

-The Region 5 Ohio History Day Contest will be held on March 16, 2019 at The McKinley Presidential Library and Museum in Canton, Ohio.
-The deadline for registration is February 22, 2019, and the project deadline is March 9, 2019.
+The Region 5 Ohio History Day Contest will be held on March 13, 2021 in a virtual format.
+The deadline for registration is February 13, 2021, and the project deadline is February 27, 2021.

 Students can submit either an individual or a group project in one of five categories: paper, exhibit, documentary, performance, or website.

-The theme for this year is Triumph and Tragedy in History
+The theme for this year is Communication in History

 For more information on the contest or this year's theme, please visit the National History Day website.

-Every project is evaluated by a team of volunteer judges who are looking for excellence in three areas: historical quality, the relation to the theme, and the clarity of presentation.
+Every project is evaluated by a team of volunteer judges who are looking for excellence in two areas: historical quality and the clarity of presentation.

 Analysis and interpretation